JakovTomasic/no-headache.nix/doc/dev.md

 When entering devshell in flake, the flake copies whole project directory (only git files) to the nix store.
 You can get that path with `absPath = self.outPath;`.
+When in the shell you can print this with `nohead path`

 Changing main devshell:
 When you change anything from the main dev shell you need to exit current shells and re-enter them.
 That'll trigger a rebuild.